swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 **What just happened?**

-knitr reads the Rmd file, finds and runs the code chunks identified by the backticks, and replaces it with the output of any R commands.
+knitr read the Rmd file, then located and ran all the code chunks identified by the backticks, and replaced it with the output of R function calls.
 If figures are generated from any such calls, they will be included in markdown syntax.

 ## Chunk labels